How to Write a Facebook Ad that Grows Your Mortgage Business

 - Use compelling visual content.
 The visual content of your ad is one of the most important elements you’ll have to address.
 You want something that will resonate with your target demographic.
 Something that will “catch their eye” as they scroll through Facebook.
 I can’t tell you exactly what to pick, but generally speaking, you’ll want to think about what it is your customer wants—and use the visual content of your ad to suggest that if they click it, that’s exactly what they’ll get.

 This is only an introduction to Facebook ads—there is a lot more you can learn about whittling down your demographics and A/B testing for greater Facebook advertisement success.
 But what’s important to remember is that you don’t have to get it perfect right away.
-Think of it as a process of discovery—not only are you inviting people to discover you, but you’re discovering what they
+Think of it as a process of discovery—not only are you inviting people to discover you, but you’re discovering what they need as well.

 And by the way—you’ll also need a way to capture leads once Facebook sends them your way.
 To that end, sign up for a free trial of leadPops today!